Skip to main content

 (pronounced: hide-ra-den-eye-tis sup-you-rah-tee-vah)

-Unfortunately, the HS disease is not very well known and is quite often mistaken as common abscesses, boils, sexually transmitted diseases, skin infections, or just in-growing hair follicles, just to name a few.
-This in turn can lead to a delay inappropriate referrals, diagnosis, treatment, and therefore may result in further advancement of the disease.
+Unfortunately, HS is not well known and is often mistaken for common abscesses, boils, sexually transmitted diseases, skin infections, or ingrown hair follicles.
+This can lead to inappropriate referrals, diagnoses, and treatments, and may result in further progression of the disease.

 Our Impact This Year